 - 71% of headache sufferers are women and 86% are of working age.

-- 7.6% of migraine sufferers experience chronic headache (≥15 headaches days per month).
+- 7.6% of migraine sufferers experience chronic tension headaches (≥15 headaches days per month).

-- The total economic cost of headache in Australia is $35.7 billion.
+- The total economic cost of headaches in Australia is $35.7 billion.

 Different Types Of Headaches

-There are many common types of headaches which can differ in severity, duration and frequency.
-There are two main categories of headaches, Primary and Secondary headache.
+There are many common types of headaches that can differ in severity, duration, and frequency.
+There are two main categories of headaches, Primary headaches and Secondary headaches.

 What Causes Headaches?